izzad2413/sustainable_ota/README.md

 ## Introduction
 Tourism, a trillion-dollar industry, significantly impacts global GDP and constitutes about 7% of all exports, driving socio-economic development worldwide.
 However, it also contributes over 8% of global GHG emissions, with emissions rising annually (WTTC, 2023).
 Malaysia, a top tourist destination, sees tourism as a key economic driver, contributing RM 102 billion to GDP and creating 3.562 million jobs in 2019 (MOTAC, 2020).
 Emphasizing sustainable tourism, Malaysia's National Tourism Policy (NTP) aligns with the UN SDGs.
-Effective, cost-efficient data collection and analysis are crucial for monitoring tourism sustainability, bridging the gap between theory and practice (Hoffmann et al., 2022; Ardito et al., 2019).
+Effective, cost-efficient data collection and analysis are crucial for monitoring tourism sustainability, bridging the gap between theory and practice (Hoffmann et al., 2022).

 ## Problem Statement
 - Rising environmental concerns in tourism emphasize the need for sustainable practices in accommodations, requiring a solid understanding of metrics and effective data-driven decision-making.
 - The lack of precise data in Malaysia's accommodations sector is hindering the progress of sustainable tourism.
 It also hampers tourists' environmentally responsible choices and deprives providers and policymakers of crucial insights.
-- This project aims to develop a predictive model using machine learning for classifying and predicting the sustainability of tourist accommodations using Online Travel Agent (OTA) platform data.

 ## Objective